ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 * A relay operates the Oblivious Relay Resource
 * A server operates both the Oblivious Gateway Resource and the Target Resource

-Connections between the Client, Oblivious Relay Resource, and Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
-The scheme of the Encapsulated Request determines what is used between the Oblivious Gateway and Target Resources, though using HTTPS is RECOMMENDED; see {{server-responsibilities}}.
+Requests from the Client to Oblivious Relay Resource and from Oblivious Relay Resource to Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
+The scheme of the Encapsulated Request determines what is used between the Oblivious Gateway and Target Resources, though using HTTPS is RECOMMENDED; see
+{{server-responsibilities}}.

 To achieve the stated privacy goals, the Oblivious Relay Resource cannot be operated by the same entity as the Oblivious Gateway Resource.
 However,